 These travel publications usually have guidelines for what they’re looking for in terms of article length and topic, so familiarize yourself with their article submission guidelines before pitching a story that you think would be a good fit.

-If you want to offer professional travel writing services, like web content writing for travel websites that pay for travel article submissions, start by querying magazines, websites, and blogs that are actively hiring travel writers, and are accepting pitches from freelance travel writers.
+You can work as a freelance travel blogger by querying magazines, websites, and blogs that are actively hiring travel writers, and accepting pitches from freelance travel writers.

 You can cold pitch a travel editor with ideas for stories or features that focus on a particular destination.
 When pitching, be sure to offer up detailed story angles and highlight why your particular perspective would make for an interesting read.

 In The Complete Guide to Query Letters for Travel Writers, Roy Stevenson explains how well-written query letters convince magazine editors that you have an exciting travel story their readers will absolutely love.

 “Well-written query letters convince magazine editors that you have an exciting travel story their readers will absolutely love.”

 In the book, Dealing with Grumpy Editors: How to Pitch Your Story to the Media, you’ll learn how to make your media pitches more successful and land more travel writing gigs.
 Learn how to write a flawless pitch to an editor in the video below.

 If your pitches are well-crafted and capture the attention of the editor, you stand a good chance of getting published.
 Many of these travel publications pay per word, and some even offer expense reimbursement for travel-related stories.

 You can also find travel writer jobs and other travel-related jobs on travel networks like Travel Massive, a global community for people who create travel.

 You can offer professional travel writing services, like web content writing for travel websites that pay for travel article submissions, or work as a full-time content writer for a travel company.